freedomofpress/securedrop/docs/development/qubes_staging.rst

 .. code:: sh

-   qvm-start sd-trusty-base --cdrom=<download-vm>:/path/to/ubuntu-14.04.5-server-amd64.iso
+   qvm-start sd-trusty-base --cdrom=sd-dev:/home/user/ubuntu-14.04.5-server-amd64.iso

-where ``download-vm`` is the name of the VM to which you downloaded the ISO.

-Start configuration.

-At some point you'll need to manually set up the network interface, after DHCP fails.
-If you didn't mark it down down earlier, you can check the machine's IP and gateway via the Qubes GUI.
-When prompted, use enter that IP address, with a ``/24`` netmask (for example: ``10.137.0.16/24``.
-Use Qubes' internal resolvers as DNS servers: ``10.139.1.1`` and ``10.139.1.2``.
-Use the gateway address indicated in the Qubes Settings UI.

-Give the new VM the hostname ``sd-trusty-base``.
+You may need to edit the filepath above if you downloaded the ISO to a different location within the ``sd-dev`` VM.
+Choose **Install Ubuntu**.
+For the most part, the install process matches the :ref:`hardware install flow <install_trusty>`, with a few exceptions:

+  -  Server IP address: use value returned by ``qvm-prefs sd-trusty-base ip``, with ``/24`` netmask suffix
+  -  Gateway: use value returned by ``qvm-prefs sd-trusty-base visible_gateway``
+  -  For DNS, use Qubes's DNS servers: ``10.139.1.1`` and ``10.139.1.2``.
+  -  Hostname: ``sd-trusty-base``
+  -  Domain name should be left blank

 You'll be prompted to add a "regular" user for the VM: this is the user you'll be using later to SSH into the VM.
 We're using a standardized name/password pair: